DanielBarbakadze/DanielBarbakadze/README.md

 ## Hi there 👋

-I am a Software Developer, having over 5 years of experience in Computer science and +3 years of experience in Front-End development, from 🇬🇪 Georgia.
+I am a Software Developer, having over 6 years of experience in Computer science and +4 years of experience in Front-End development, from 🇬🇪 Georgia.
 I am the instructor of two training courses these are Web Basics(HTML, CSS, Basics of JS) and Advanced JS & React Basics.
 In a nutshell, I love what I do.

-- 🔭 I’m currently working on [StarOfService](https://www.starofservice.com/) (Paris, France 🇫🇷) as a Remote Front-End Developer.
+- 🔭 I’m currently working on [Geld für eAuto](https://geld-fuer-eauto.de/) (Hamburg, Germany 🇩🇪) as a Senior Front-End Developer.
 - 🌱 I’m currently mastering JS/React/NextJS/GatsbyJS.
 - 👯 I’m looking to collaborate on React Native & React side projects.
 <!---- 💬 Ask me about Web development. --->